 In 1964 a memorable scene of French blockbuster “Le Corniaud” (‘the Sucker’) starring Louis de Funès and Bourvil was filmed at the border checkpoint of Menton.
-In 1983, James Bond movie “Never Say Never Again” with Sean Connery was set in the old town.
+In 1983, James Bond movie “Never Say Never Again” with Sean Connery featured the old town.

 It is important to note that throughout its history, Menton has never been part of the historic County of Nice.